Professional AssociationsProfessional Associations: ACM SIGCOMM | IEEE Communications Society | USENIX: The Advanced Computing Systems Association

-I joined IBM Haifa Research Lab (HRL) in 2003, where currently I am team and project leader in the Cloud Operating System Technologies group and Software Defined Manufacturing group.
+I joined IBM Haifa Research Lab (HRL) in 2003, where currently I am team and project leader in the Cloud and Data Technologies group.
 My research agenda revolves around cost-effective provisioning of networked services with guaranteed performance levels.
-This main theme motivates my interests in Cloud-based Factories of the Future (FoF), Virtual Supply Chains, performance analysis and modeling, service management, autonomic computing and self-* systems, optimization algorithms, efficient distributed network and systems management, virtualization and cloud computing, fault tolerant and highly available distributed systems, distributed middleware, network protocols and architectures, operating systems.
+This main theme motivates my interests in performance analysis and modeling, resource scheduling, service management, autonomic computing and self-* systems, optimization algorithms, efficient distributed network and systems management, virtualization and cloud computing, fault tolerant and highly available distributed systems, distributed middleware, network protocols and architectures, operating systems, Cloud-based Factories of the Future (FoF), Virtual Supply Chains.

 Since Jan 2011, I am serving as a senior adjunct faculty at the School of Computer Science at the Technion -- Israeli Institute of Technology.

-Data intensive Distributed Systems Performance Managent and Analysis
+Data intensive Distributed Systems Performance Management and Analysis

 Analyzing and controlling performance of a cluster based multi-tenant data intensive systems like Spark is highly non-trivial.
 My focus is on devising adaptive heuristics and algorithms for providing guaranteed levels of service in Spark based service.